crankyDino/remi-ai/README.md

+This is a clone of NetworkChucks Deep Research LLM repo

 # Open Deep Research

 An AI-powered research assistant that performs iterative, deep research on any topic by combining search engines, web scraping, and large language models.